-Because so many of us think of pets as part of the family.
-And as a fully-fledged family member we want to make sure they get the quality medical care they deserve.
+For so many of us, our pets are part of the family.
+And as a fully-fledged family member we want to make sure they get the quality medical care they need.

-A good veterinarian can make a big difference in helping your furry friend live a long and healthy life, so it makes sense to take the time to find the right one.
+A good veterinarian can make a huge difference in helping your furry friend live a long and healthy life, so it makes sense to take the time to find the right one!